-Variation Adjustment

-4.6 To cover its current credit exposure, HKCC marks all open positions to market based on their respective settlement prices to calculate the VA for each Clearing Account.
-This is done routinely twice daily after the end of the normal trading session and the after-hours futures trading (AHFT) session.
-For further details regarding VA, please refer to the description under Principle 6: Margin.

-Clearing House Margin (CH Margin)

-4.7 To cover its future credit exposure, HKCC calculates the CH Margin requirements of HKCC Participants twice daily using HKEx's Portfolio Risk Management System (PRIME) based on its assessment of the maximum potential losses of a futures or an options contract or a portfolio of futures and options contracts over a one-day period under 16 simulated market scenarios and a defined confidence level.
+- 4.8 To cover its current credit exposure, HKCC marks all open positions to market based on their respective settlement prices to calculate the VA for each Clearing Account.
+The VA calculation is conducted twice daily after the end of the normal trading session and the after-hours futures trading (AHFT) session. - To cover its future credit exposure, HKCC calculates the CH Margin requirements of HKCC Participants twice daily using HKEX's Portfolio Risk Management System (PRIME)17 based on its assessment of the maximum potential losses of a futures or an options contract or a portfolio of futures and options contracts over a one-day period under 16 simulated market scenarios and a defined confidence level.
 Ad hoc intra-day margin (IDM) will also be triggered when there is a CH Margin erosion of 25% in any HKCC product during normal trading sessions.
-For further details regarding CH Margin, please refer to the description under Principle 6: Margin.

-Concentration Risk Margin and Holiday Margin

-4.8 HKCC also imposes Concentration Risk Margin on an HKCC Participant if it holds positions that account for more than 30% of the position delta of the relevant product or products with the same underlying.
-Prior to a holiday period, HKCC collects Holiday Margin based on the adjusted CH Margin levels from HKCC Participants.
-For further details regarding Concentration Risk Margin and Holiday Margin, please refer to the description under Principle 6: Margin.
+Prior to the last trading day of the physically settled contracts, HKCC will impose a spot month charge / physical delivery contract charge on spot month physical delivery contracts to mitigate the potential risks arising from physical delivery. - 4.10 HKCC also imposes Concentration Risk Margin on an HKCC Participant if the projected aggregate loss (less any CH Margin) of that HKCC Participant in any product group based on the RF stress assumptions (Net Projected Loss) is greater than 30% of the total Net Projected Loss of all HKCC Participants and the total Net Projected Loss of the product group concerned is in excess of HK\$500 million.
+Prior to a holiday period, HKCC collects Holiday Margin based on the adjusted CH Margin levels from HKCC Participants. - 4.11 HKCC performs daily back-testing and monthly sensitivity analyses to assess its Margin model performance and Margin coverage.
+The back-testing results show that the model performance and Margin coverage are satisfactory.

-Back-testing and Sensitivity Analysis of Margin Coverage

-4.9 HKCC performs daily back-testing and monthly sensitivity analyses to assess its Margin model performance and Margin coverage.
-Based on the latest results, HKCC believes that the model performance and Margin coverage are satisfactory for the time being.
 For further details regarding the Margin methodology, please refer to the description under Principle 6: Margin.

-&lt;sup>17 PRiME is a SPAN (Standard Portfolio Analysis of Risk) compatible margining algorithm.
-SPAN is a registered trademark of the Chicago Mercantile Exchange.
-PRiME is documented in the "PRIME Margining Guide" which is publicly available on the HKEx website: http://www.hkex.com.hk/eng/market/rm/rm\dcrm/rm\dcrm\clearing/Documents/PRiME\Margining\Guide.pdf